sesa1504/STELLA/README.md

 Larger datasets used as Benchmark and to train artificial neural networks can be found here: [datasets](https://www.youtube.com/watch?v=dQw4w9WgXcQ).

 # Quick start guide
+As a small tutorial, the processing of experimental data is exemplified below:
 1) Preprocessing

 2) Detection